IABTechLab/uid2-self-serve-portal/README.md

 ## Keycloak setup

-- Start database and Keycloak serve by run `docker compose up -d`, Keycloak will be up and running, and the realm will be configured
+- Start database and Keycloak server by running `docker compose up -d`.
+Now Keycloak will be up and running, and the realm will be configured
-- To access [keycloak admin console](http://localhost:18080/admin/), you can find username and password in the `docker-compose.yml`
+- To access [keycloak admin console](http://localhost:18080/admin/), you can find the username and password in the `docker-compose.yml`
 - If you set an email address for the admin account, you will need to use that email address to log into the Keycloak admin console

 You can obtain the `SSP_KK_SECRET` by generating a new client secret in the Keycloak admin portal.
 Here's how you can do it: